Sandra-R-PhD/10-X_Reports_to_Google_Drive/README.md

 CIK_List_Sample.txt --> Used to generate a list of "10-X" reports to pull by specifying the "pattern" that will be used by R to identify the files

-# Notes on What This Code Does:
+# What This Code Does:
 Zipped 10-X reports that have undergone "Stage One Parse" have been made available by the University of Notre Dame on their Software Repository for Accounting and Finance http://sraf.nd.edu/data/stage-one-10-x-parse-data/